ddyjis/notes.tonyli.dev/pages/pensieve/you-only-think-when-you-write.md

 ---
-title: You only think when you write
+title: You think when you write
 aliases:
   - You only think when you write
 ---